PipIWYG/sabl-core/README.md

     "contact_id": 1
 }
 ```
-The above requests will create a new Phone Number record for a contact record with ID 1
+The above request will create a new Phone Number record for a contact record with ID 1.

 ```
 Endpoint: /api/v1/phone_number